tobiaslins/jazz/.changeset/vast-results-relax.md

 "jazz-tools": patch
 ---

-feat: CoValue's history is now visible in hispector
+feat: CoValue's history is now visible in inspector